 How To Stop Being Taken For Granted In A Relationship?

 There are some strategies you can adopt to stop being taken for granted.
-If you are saying, “My spouse takes me for granted”, then chances are it is because you are allowing yourself to be treated as a doormat.
+If you are saying, “My spouse takes me for granted,” then chances are it is because you are allowing yourself to be treated like a doormat.
+Those who tolerate any sort of misbehavior end up fanning it.

 There are times it’s important that you stand up for yourself, make your spouse understand your worth and ensure they do not take you for granted.
-Here are a few things you should do.
+When you’re not sure about how you can do that or what you need to say, we list out a few things you should do.

 1. Say “No” when you have to

-We are wired to say “yes” to everything.
-Saying “No” comes with a sense of guilt especially to a romantic partner.
-But if you don’t want to betaken for granted then learn to say “no”.
+We are wired to say “Yes” to everything.
+Saying “No” comes with a sense of guilt, especially in a romantic partnership.
+But if you don’t want to be taken for granted then learn to say “No.”

-You can learn to say no to her relatives visiting you when you have work deadlines to keep up with and no time to take them around and you can say no to sex without hurting him, if you are not up to it.
-It’s perfectly fine.
+You can learn to say “No” to her relatives visiting you when you have work deadlines to keep up with.
+You can say “No to sex” without hurting him if you are not up to it.
+It’s perfectly fine, but it must be done so amicably.

 Related Reading: What Does It Mean When Someone Ignores You?